UTSCC09/project-horizon/README.md

 <!-- **Task:** Explain how you monitor your deployed app to make sure that everything is working as expected. -->
 We use a varity of tools to monitor and maintain our application.

 First of all, we use a variety of github actions to ensure our application is always error free on the build stage.
 These actions include an action that runs the build commands on PRs to ensure that the PR doesn't break the build.
-Then we also use a github action to deploy the application on commits to main.
-Sadly these actions don't currently work because of the issue recorded on [piazza](https://piazza.com/class/kxgjicgvryu3h8?cid=423#).
+Then we use GCP's CI/CD tools to ensure that our application is always error free on the deploy stage.
+This is done by running a build on the main branch.

 As for monitoring our application, we again use different tools at different parts of the application.
 We use Sentry to monitor our backends and record/report on errors occuring in real time.
 We then use GCP's error reporting tools to get any notifications on errors occuring within Kubernetes itself such as Pod failures.
 GCP's maintenance tools also allow us to view all logs for our application but it is not as easy to manage as Sentry.
 Finally, we also use the GKE dashboard to monitor our application's health, traffic and resource usage.
 Auto scaling is also used to automatically scale the number of pods in the application based on resource requirements (currently increases number of pods when CPU usage increases above 50%).